+Interview with Graham Dean

+Oksana Salamatina

-Oksana Sala: Tell me about your childhood.
+Oksana Salamatina: Tell me about your childhood.
 Do you come from an artistic family?
-When did you start to paint/draw?
+When did you start to paint and draw?
 How old were you?

 Graham Dean: Very young.
-I could draw really well when I was very young erit was always commented on.
+I could draw really well when I was very young—it was always commented on.
 At school I was always top of art.
 I dons always commented on.
-At school I wafamily .
+At school I wafamily.
 My sister is not that way, and my father was really bad at art, but my grandfather did do some paintings in a sort of amateur way.
-My son Finn is now an artist/illustrator .
+My son Finn is now an artist and illustrator.

 OS: When did you start your work?
-What did make you choose oil/acrylic as your primary medium?
+What made you choose to work with oil and acrylic as your primary mediums?

-GD: As a painter I started in 1974 ( left college in ’73) and I got taken up by a gallery very early .
-At the time I was doing post-pop art, which then developed into a very contemporary realist style which bracketed bme in with a group of British photo- realists.
+GD: As a painter I started in 1974 ( Ileft college in ’73), and a gallery took me up very early.
+At the time I was doing post-Pop art, which then developed into a very contemporary realist style, which bracketed me in with a group of British photorealists.
 I thought my work was humanistic and cinematic in its content, but the style was high realism.
-These were all acrylic on canvas, I had a very successful period with these works, exhibiting worldwide and being bought by major collectors .
-However, around 1984-5 I wanted to change and spread my wings, and I was finding that this manner of working was inhibiting I wI found it difficult, for instance, to explore more sensual subject matter fouit didn it difficult, for instancestyle .
-So I set out to ‘re-invent’ watercolor painting on a grand scale.
+These were all acrylic on canvas paintings; I had a very successful period with these works, exhibiting worldwide and being bought by major collectors.
+However, around 1984–o5, I wanted to change and spread my wings, and I was finding that this manner of working was inhibiting—I found it difficult, for instance, to explore more sensual subject matter it didn it difficult, for instancestyle.
+So I set out to reinvent watercolor painting on a grand scale.
 Nothing short of being ambitious!
 At first it didns inhibitingwere all acrylic on teur way.
-My son Finn is now an artistupporters, including critics .
-But over time I built up a new audience, and as the work progressed into the way I work now, the audience worldwide is now uquite large uitbut usually by word of mouth!
+My son Finn is now an artistupporters, including critics.
+But over time I built up a new audience, and as the work progressed into the way I work now, the audience worldwide is now quite large—but usually people learn of my work by word of mouth!

 OS: What inspires you to create?

-GD: Inspiration comes from directly working in the studio with my models nspthatiration comes from diabout .
-Itout. ow my ideas come rectly working in the studio models , a lot of experimentation , playing around with figure and relationships.
-Ideas can develop out of these sessions, and I go back to my workbooks to flesh these out .
+GD: Inspiration comes from directly working in the studio with my models—thatiration comes from diabout.
+Itout. ow my ideas come rectly working in the studio models, a lot of experimentation, playing around with figure and relationships.
+Ideas can develop out of these sessions, and I go back to my workbooks to flesh these out.

 OS: Your favorite artists?

-GD: Favorite artists: Picasso (for his life style) , Matisse, Rodin ( erotic drawings), Francis Bacon , Degas (only for his prints and experimental pastels, not the ballet stuff) Nolde, Richard Hamilton (big art college influence), George Segal , Ed Kienholz, Richter, etc. etc.
+GD: Favorite artists: Picasso (for his lifestyle), Matisse and Rodin (erotic drawings), Francis Bacon, Degas (only for his prints and experimental pastels, not the ballet stuff), Nolde, Richard Hamilton (big art college influence), George Segal, Ed Kienholz, Richter, etc. etc.

-OS: Has anyone ever compared your work to Marlene Dumas’?
+OS: Has anyone ever compared your work to Marlene Dumas’s?